-7. Do courts require or strongly encourage mediation before or during a litigation proceeding?
+7. Do courts require or strongly encourage mediation or other alternative dispute resolution methods before or during a litigation proceeding?

 In civil disputes the courts are obliged as an initial procedural stage to invite the parties to conciliate the dispute.
 However, in practice there is little effort from the courts in this regard, with the exception of family matters.
 In addition, a court cannot compel the parties to participate in a mediation process.